Bobris/BTDB/Doc/Relations.md

 Returns number of records removed for given primary key prefix (apart fields are automatically used) for example    `int RemoveById(ulong tenantId)` removes all users for given tenant

+    int RemoveById(primaryKey1 [, primaryKey2, ...] [, cancellationToken);
+additionally can be interrupted by cancellation token - in case when token is signaled interrupt removing and return count of deleted items
+`int RemoveById(ulong tenantId, CancellationToken token)` removes all users as long as token is not signaled

 ### Contains ###
     bool Contains(primaryKey1, ..., primaryKeyN);
 Returns true if exist item with given primary key.
 All primary keys fields are used as parameters, for example    `bool Contains(ulong tenantId, ulong userId);`